 Starting dance classes at the early age of 5, and being exposed to the music from the great classical musicals, it was inevitable that Wendy Lee Taylor became passionate about dance and its music.
 Almost unconsciously, it was through this musical repertoire that Wendy discovered her vocation.
 After so many years learning to sing, dance and choreograph, she was infused with the universe of Fred Astaire.

 After numerous engagements in Australia and Japan, Wendy left the antipodes, to join the Lido de Paris where she become one of the legendary Bluebelle Girls.
 It was an enriching experience, but Wendy found she was also drawn to Jazz which threw another take on all the tunes that had filled her youth.
 It was natural that she was drawn more and more to a singing career leading her to the West-End in London, back to the Lido where she sang for fifteen years and on to Parisian jazz clubs and festivals around France and in her native Australia.

 This project “Remembering Fred Astaire” is not just a tribute.
 It represents a pilgrimage, a voyage into the musical universe of an authentic creative whose imagination has allowed us all to dream.
-Of course, there’s no doubt she could resist the temptation to pull her tap shoes out of the cupboard where they have been gathering dust for far too long!
+Of course, she couldn’t resist the temptation to pull her tap shoes out of the cupboard where they had been gathering dust for far too long!